EthonicDev/Ethonic-MRAO-Maker/README.md

 # Ethonic-MRAO-Maker
 Takes Metallic, Roughness, and Ambient Occlusion to create a MRAO texture.

 I installed tkinter and Pillow a while ago and I do not use macOS or Linux so the installation instructions may be wrong.
+You may need to install tkinter and Pillow separatly.
 # Instalation
 ## Windows: